 - Budget for own events (e.g. workshops, expert:ing talks, travel)

 How do you apply?

 Interested media representatives can apply by April 15 by sending a cover letter, a CV and an idea paper by e-mail to Patrick Klügel.
-The two-page idea paper illustrates which journalistic challenge is to be solved during the stay with regard to the topic of AI or with the help of AI.
-The selection criteria are journalistic quality, scope and previous data journalism experience on the one hand, and creativity, relevance and feasibility of the self-selected research or project task on the other.
+The two-page idea paper illustrates which journalistic challenge will be adressed during the stay.
+The selection criteria are journalistic quality, scope, previous data journalism experience and creativity, relevance and feasibility of the self-selected project.
 An independent jury will recommend up to two candidates from the applications received for the program by early May.

 The JIR program offers space for two journalists, each seeking a three-month stay, or alternatively one journalist for six months.
-The first residency period begins in July, the second in October 2023.
-For more information on the call for applications and the Cyber Valley Journalist-in-Residence program process, please take a look at this flyer.
+The first residency period begins in July and the second begins in October 2023.
+For more information on the call for applications and the Cyber Valley journalist-in-residence program process, please take a look at this flyer.